chaconnewu/awesome-augmented/awesomes/free-for-dev.md

   <a href="http://quickblox.com/">
    quickblox.com
   </a>
-  — A communication backend for instant messaging, video and voice calling, and push notifications
+  — A communication backend for instant messaging, video and voice calling and push notifications
  </li>
  <li>
   <a href="https://pushbots.com/">